 6.57.1 Applicability to language

-The C standard has documented, in Annex J.3, 112 instances of implementation-defined behaviour.
+The vulnerability documented in ISO/IEC 24772-1:2024 6.57 is applicable to C. The C standard has documented, in Annex J.3, 112 instances of implementation-defined behaviour.
 Examples of implementation-defined behaviour include:

 The number of bits in a byte